knowledge + support = success

 How can I tell if someone is a good coach?

-At the bottom of the page or here, is my downloadable guide to how to find the right business coach for you.
-At the very least, you should be looking for someone with direct experience of running companies, and someone who is up to date with the latest thinking in marketing, management, productivity and finance.
+Here is my downloadable guide on how to find the right business coach for you.
+At the very least, you should be looking for someone with direct experience in running companies — someone who is up to date with the latest thinking in marketing, management, productivity and finance.

 And you should find a business coach you like and trust, the right person to help you.

 How do I find someone in my area?